 We’re slightly obsessed with measurement at EffWorks.
 With good reason.
 Quality, standardised and planned measurement is crucial to effectiveness.
 Recently several industry bodies collaborated with Whistl and the Royal Mail to develop a new way to measure success in direct mail – JICMAIL.

-The DMA, ISBA, IPA, Royal Mail and Whistl have collaborated to develop JICMAIL, a new independent collection of measurement metrics for mail.
+The DMA, ISBA, IPA, Royal Mail and Whistl worked together to develop JICMAIL, a new independent collection of measurement metrics for mail.
 Media planners and advertisers can use the framework to plan direct mail in terms of reach and frequency, just as they would other media.

 “It takes courage and a cultural inquisitiveness about measurement to really crack effective marketing”